charlieprior/attendance-manager/README.md

 Thus, they can reach out to the professor asking them to change their name.
 Given that, some university systems don't allow name changes, both the legal name and the display name should be kept in sync.

-## Submission

-- Project Submission is through GitLab
-    - Make sure to commit, push, and generate a release on GitLab before the deadline.
-- Late submission policy
-    - Late submissions are not allowed without a completed request before the deadline.
-    - Grade penalty policy applies as described on day one slides.
-- Documentation
-    - Diagrams and their sources must be included in a folder called documentation in the GitLab repository.
-        - Although you can use any tool, the tool needs to be freely available.
-        - PDF printouts should also be included.
-        - We recommend [StarUML](https://staruml.io) to generate the diagrams. *You can use it as an evaluation, and including a white rectangle in the back helps you to generate good printouts.*
-    - Software Requirement Specification (SRS) Document
-        - Document clearly the requirements of the software.
-    - Design Decisions
-        - Include a document discussing the design decisions you made.
-E.g., which design patterns did you consider and why did you select one over the others.